mfelice/lttc2024/README.md

-# Making technology work for us: How does AI work and how can it help me?
+# AI in the classroom: tools and strategies for teaching and assessment

 ## Introduction